warte67/SDOM/docs/progress.md

   - ❌ Not respected in `configureFromJson`
   - ❌ Not represented in manifest or binding metadata
 - Planned a deep-dive session to unify:
-  - JSON field → CoreConfig
+  - JSON → CoreConfig
-  - CoreConfig → reconfigure()
+  - CoreConfig → `reconfigure()`
   - CoreConfig → CAPI struct
   - CAPI → Lua bindings
 - Marked the entire `rendererVSync` property chain as **pending full audit**.
+- Added follow-up item for **CAPI marshaling correctness audit** — including unimplemented return marshaling for:
+  - `SDOM_GetLogicalPresentation`
+  - `SDOM_GetWindowFlags`
+  - `SDOM_GetPixelFormat`
+- Noted minor issues to resolve later:
+  - Duplicate includes in `SDOM_CAPI_Core.cpp`
+  - Consistency pass for null-checks on JSON-related functions
+  - Validation that all new Core API identifiers are correctly registered in the dispatcher

 ### 🧩 Binding Manifest Cross-Verification
-- Completed another pass comparing the *dynamic manifest* against the *static Core table*.
+- Completed another pass comparing the *dynamic manifest* against the *static Core C++ API table*.
 - Verified all existing CAPI identifiers for correctness; marked remaining Proposed entries for generator integration.

 ### 🌟 **Summary**